H.R. 1958: Deporting Fraudsters Act of 2026

 Why it matters

-The bill is broad.
-It names SNAP fraud, Social Security fraud, theft or bribery in federally funded programs, identity-document fraud, major fraud against the United States, mail fraud and related fraud offenses, conspiracy, and a catch-all for other offenses involving government fraud or unlawful federal, state, or local public benefits.
+The list of covered offenses is wide.
+The bill names SNAP fraud, Social Security fraud, theft or bribery in federally funded programs, identity-document fraud, major fraud against the United States, mail fraud and related offenses, conspiracy, and a catch-all clause sweeping in any other offense that involves fraud against the U.S. government or the unlawful receipt of a federal, state, or local public benefit.

 1

-The bill adds a new ground of inadmissibility for noncitizens tied to listed fraud offenses or unlawful receipt of public benefits.
-That means a covered person could be denied a visa, admission, or another immigration benefit.
+The bill adds a new ground of inadmissibility tied to listed fraud offenses or the unlawful receipt of public benefits.
+A covered noncitizen could be denied a visa, admission at a port of entry, or another immigration benefit on that basis alone.

 2